ldfaiztt/Data-mining/LSH/Readme.md

 6) We have an LSH family h of (d1,d2,0.6,0.4) hash functions.
 We can use three functions from h and the AND-construction to form a (d1,d2,w,x) family, and we can use two functions from h and the OR-construction to form a (d1,d2,y,z) family.
 Calculate w, x, y, and z. **Output**: lshAndOr.py

+7) There are 8 strings that represent sets: s1 = abcef; s2 = acdeg; s3 = bcdefg; s4 = adfg; s5 = bcdfgh; s6 = bceg; s7 = cdfg; s8 = abcd.
+The upper limit on Jaccard distance is 0.2, and we index the strings based on symbols appearing in the prefix.
+For each of s1, s3, and s6, determine how many other strings that string will be compared with, if it is used as the probe string. **Output**: jaccard.py